SailNav. Search

 km/h: 20–30

-Small waves, becoming longer; frequent white horses
+Small waves; frequent white horses

 5 Fresh breeze kn: 17–21